Betty Makoni

 Hazviperi Betty Makoni is a Zimbabwean women's rights activist who in 1999 founded the Girl Child Network, a charity which supports Zimbabwe's young sex abuse victims.
-The organization has rescued more than 35,000 girls and provided mentoring to at least 60,000 girls around Zimbabwe.
+The network has since expanded to the US, Europe, and various countries in Africa.

 She earned two degrees from the University of Zimbabwe, and has been awarded numerous national and international awards.
 Orphaned as a child and sexually abused, Makoni is the principal subject in the documentary film, Tapestries of Hope.

 Early life

 Makoni's life began in St Mary's in the poor suburb of Chitungwiza, Zimbabwe.
 She spent much of her early life watching her father beat her mother almost every night, and carrying over both her parents would beat her and her five siblings.
 Makoni was pushed at a very young age to find work and support her five other siblings.
 At age six, at the last customer stop of her day of work, Makoni entered the shop with her friends and was locked inside.
 The shopkeeper proceeded to rape her and all of her friends, believing that raping virgins would bring luck.
 Three years later her mother died in a domestic violence accident, at the hands of her father, while pregnant and soon after she was sent to a boarding school notorious for beating children.